puplampuclou/timestamp-global-scaled-cloudrun/terraform/readme.md

 Prerequisite:
 1. Github Oauth Integration with Terraform Cloud Workspace:  https://developer.hashicorp.com/terraform/tutorials/cloud/github-oauth
 2. Terraform Cloud Integration with Google Cloud API: https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference

 Files:

 main.tf

+The main.tf file whenever updated or changed, when configured with Terraform cloud kicks off a plan staging run to look for errors and issues.
+This particular file builds the CKEM keyring, key, storage bucket and vm-instance web server.

 provider.tf

+The provider.tf file tells terraform cloud to use the Google Terraform API provider module.

 timestamps.sh

-This is the bash script is to be placed in the home directory of the http server.
+The timestamps.sh file is to be uploaded or created in the web server and be the trigger point for a crontab entry to execute every 10 minuites.

 It executes the actual updates, all in one stroke, every 10 minuites it does the following:
 1. Runs the date command.
 2. Writes that value to the local timestamps.html file.
 3. Copies over that file to the /var/www/html/ directory.